zhuoaprilfu/calcium_imaging/README.md

 ## Setup Instructions

-Setup Python environment using either a terminal or an IDE like PyCharm.
+Setup Python virtual environment using either a terminal or an IDE like PyCharm.

 - Terminal setup